Pythian Temple (New York City): History

-As the organization's popularity declined in the early 1940s, the Pythians leased space in the building to Decca Records, which created a music recording studio in it, transforming a very large third-floor auditorium with balconies and wooden floors.
-On April 12, 1954, Bill Haley and His Comets recorded their single "Rock Around the Clock"and subsequently recorded all but two of their Decca recordings between 1954 and 1964at the Pythian.
+As their organization's popularity declined in the early 1940s, the Pythians leased space in the building to Decca Records, which transformed a large third-floor auditorium with balconies and wooden floors into a music recording studio.
+On April 12, 1954, Bill Haley and His Comets recorded their single "Rock Around the Clock" at the Pythian Temple studios; they subsequently recorded all but two of their Decca recordings between 1954 and 1964 there.

 On October 21, 1958, Buddy Holly's final studio sessions were recorded at the Pythian.
 Known by Holly fans as "The String Sessions", Holly recorded four songs in an innovative collaboration with the Dick Jacobs Orchestra.
 These songs were: "True Love Ways" (written by Buddy Holly), "Moondreams" (written by Norman Petty), "Raining In My Heart" (written by Felice and Boudleaux Bryant) and "It Doesn't Matter Anymore" (written by Paul Anka).
-Other artists who recorded there included Sammy Davis Jr., and Billie Holiday.
-It was in use as a recording studio for more than 15 years.
+Other artists who recorded there included Sammy Davis Jr. and Billie Holiday.
 Henny Youngman, born 18 years before the Pythian was built, told an interviewer that he "took violin lessons" there as a young man.

 Days after the Soviet suppression of the Hungarian Revolution of 1956, actor and Communist Party activist Paul Robeson spoke at the Temple.
-Angry demonstrators threw eggs and fruit at Robeson, audience members, and a number of Pythians who had not attended the speech as they left the building.
+Angry demonstrators threw eggs and fruit at Robeson, audience members, and a number of Pythians did not attend the speech as they left the building.

 In May 1958, the building was purchased by the New York Institute of Technology as that college's main campus.
 At the time, the building still contained the Pythians' memorabilia.
-Decca's recording studio remained in use into the 1960s.
+Decca's recording studio ultimately remained in use for more than 15 years into the 1960s.

 In 1986 the building was converted to residential use by architect David Gura, who won a Residential Design Award for the work from the New York Chapter of the American Institute of Architects.
 The facade underwent a restoration in 2008–9.